edadkins-google/acm-multi-repo-kustomize-sample/README.md

 ### Make changes to your Cluster's configuration

-After making changes i.e. adding a new tenant or resource, you should hyrdrate your manifests by running the `render.sh` script.
+After making changes i.e. adding a new tenant or resource, you should hydrate your manifests by running the `render.sh` script.
 ```
 $ ./render.sh
 ```